No Life Code – Maldoror’s Metamorphosis

 Helloween - Helloween - 80%

-Helloween formed in Hamburg, Germany in 1984 as four-piece consisting of singer/guitarist Kai Hansen, guitarist Michael Weikath, bassist Markus Grosskopf and drummer Ingo Schwichtenberg.
+Helloween formed in Hamburg, Germany in 1984 as a four-piece consisting of singer/guitarist Kai Hansen, guitarist Michael Weikath, bassist Markus Grosskopf and drummer Ingo Schwichtenberg.
 By 1985 the band has released the self-titled EP as well as their debut album Walls Of Jericho.

-Afterwards the growing conflicts in the band resulted in Schwichtenberg and Kiske being dismissed, with Helloween moving forward with former Pink Cream 69 singer Andi Deris and drummer Uli Kusch of Kai Hansen’s own Gamma Ray.
-Shortly after the release of first album of this era, Schwichtenberg, who has been battling with substance abuse and mental illness, committed suicide.
+Afterwards, the growing conflicts in the band resulted in Schwichtenberg and Kiske being dismissed, with Helloween moving forward with former Pink Cream 69 singer Andi Deris and drummer Uli Kusch of Kai Hansen’s own Gamma Ray.
+Shortly after the release of the first album of this era, Schwichtenberg, who has been battling with substance abuse and mental illness, committed suicide.
 Following the tragic event Helloween, Gamma Ray and Micheal Kiske dedicated their following albums (or parts of them) to the late drummer.

-Sascha Gerstner joined Helloween on guitar and after some issues with finding the right drummer the band settled on Daniel Löble.
-This line-up remained steady for a quiet a long time, but in general this era of the band is marked by overall weaker releases with Rabbit Don’t Come Easy and 7 Sinners standing as the strongest of the six-album stretch.
+Sascha Gerstner joined Helloween on guitar and after some issues with finding the right drummer, the band settled on Daniel Löble.
+This line-up remained steady for a quiet a long time, but in general this era of the band is marked by overall weaker releases, with Rabbit Don’t Come Easy and 7 Sinners standing as the strongest of the six-album stretch.
 All this resulted in additional pressure on the band and Deris in paticular, a pressure that was always rather present.
 Ever since he replaced Kiske fans have been rather vocal about craving his return.
-Ironically this pressure seemed to grow the longer Deris was in the band, but this was most likely due to the generally dropping quality of the albums the band was releasing.
-They even tried to use the glory of Keeper… albums by releasing Keeper of the Seven Keys: The Legacy in 2005, a double album which not only failed to match the quality of original Keeper …albums, but also massively failed to live up to some of the strongest albums of Deris-era.
+Ironically, this pressure seemed to grow the longer Deris was in the band, but this was most likely due to the generally dropping quality of the albums the band was releasing.
+They even tried to use the glory of Keeper… albums by releasing Keeper of the Seven Keys: The Legacy in 2005, a double album which not only failed to match the quality of the original Keeper …albums, but also massively failed to live up to some of the strongest albums of Deris-era.

 Then in late 2016 it was announced that Kiske and Hansen will be re-joining the band for “Pumpkins United World Tour”.
-This meant that Helloween’s important former members Roland Grapow and Uli Kusch, were not part of the reunion, which seemed like pity.
+This meant that Helloween’s important former members, Roland Grapow and Uli Kusch, were not part of the reunion, which seemed like a pity.
 Nothing against Gerstner and Löble, but Grapow has been part of the band for a long time and also in the band when they were fronted by Kiske and by Deris.
-Kusch managed to fill late Schwichtenberg’s shoes admirably and both were an important part of songwriting squad of the band.
+Kusch managed to fill late Schwichtenberg’s shoes admirably and both were an important part of the songwriting squad of the band.

 Still the band, now fronted by Kiske, Deris and Hansen and featuring three guitarists managed to make a rather strong figure on their tour which also took them Copenhell festival in 2019, where they played one hell of a show.

-And now … off to the review of the first new Helloween album since 1989 to feature band’s founding member guitarist Kai Hansen and first to feature vocalist Michael Kiske since 1993.
-It’s also band’s first album since 2015’s disappointing My God-Given Right.
+And now … off to the review of the first new Helloween album since 1989 to feature the band’s founding member guitarist Kai Hansen and first to feature vocalist Michael Kiske since 1993.
+It’s also the band’s first album since 2015’s disappointing My God-Given Right.

 Looking at this band’s history and constant demand for some kind of reunion, expectations for Helloween are colossal.
-And like it or not most of those expectations are one way or the other connected to Kiske and Hansen era of this band.
+And like it or not, most of those expectations are one way or the other connected to Kiske and Hansen era of this band.

-And off the bat, the band seemed to recognize many of expectations: recording analogue at the studio where they recorded number of Tommy Hansen-produced records, recording drums on Schwichtenberg’s old drumkit, packaging it in an amazing classic artwork created by Eliran Kantor, which truly pays homage to Keeper… and Master Of The Rings albums and even releasing 12-minute long Hansen-penned “Skyfall” as a first single, which is also track that focuses heavily on Kiske.
+And off the bat, the band seemed to recognize many of expectations: recording analogue at the studio where they recorded number of Tommy Hansen-produced records, recording drums on Schwichtenberg’s old drumkit, packaging it in an amazing classic artwork created by Eliran Kantor, which truly pays homage to Keeper… and Master Of The Rings albums and even releasing 12-minute long Hansen-penned “Skyfall” as a first single, which is also a track that focuses heavily on Kiske.

 With this in mind, many speculated and perhaps expected that the album would be produced by Tommy Hansen, who produced some of the most defining Helloween records.
-Instead, the band went with Charlie Bauerfeind who was involved in producing last seven Helloween records.
+Instead, the band went with Charlie Bauerfeind who was involved in producing the last seven Helloween records.
 He’s joined by Dennis Ward of Pink Cream 69, Unisonic and Magnum.

 What this means is that the album’s sound bears lots of Bauerfeind’ trademarks.
 Unfortunately, one might say, because his production style is more sterile and sharply compressed, which does take some of the vibrancy, warmth, and vitality from the songs.
 Something that doesn’t characterize Tommy Hansen’s style – just give Keeper of The Seven Keys II, Chameleon or Master of the Rings a spin.
-So, with the first release of partial classic line-up reunion the sound on Helloween, resembles more last few of band’s album then it does some of the classic ones, which basically serve as ground stone for this reunion and this release.
+So, with the first release of partial classic line-up reunion the sound on Helloween, resembles more the last few of the band’s album then it does some of the classic ones, which basically serve as ground stone for this reunion and this release.
 Peculiar choice, one might say.

-Another peculiar fact about this album is that most of the songs were written by Deris and Weikath, with only the first single “Skyfall” penned by Hansen and not a single song written by Kiske, who has during his time in Helloween written number of memorable tunes.
+Another peculiar fact about this album is that most of the songs were written by Deris and Weikath, with only the first single “Skyfall” penned by Hansen and not a single song written by Kiske, who has during his time in Helloween written a number of memorable tunes.

 Nevertheless, there is plenty to be excited about on this new album, so let’s dig in into this epic release.

 There is a modern feel to the album’s sound, and this is without the doubt a very good sounding record.
-But as mentioned before the compressed sound and polished quality do take some of the feel of the record with especially drums, sounding generic and faceless despite them being well-produced and big sounding.
+But as mentioned before the compressed sound and polished quality do take some of the feel of the record with especially the drums, sounding generic and faceless despite them being well-produced and big sounding.

 On paper this reunion consists of three vocalists, but Helloween sees Kiske and Deris delivering absolute majority of lead vocals with Hansen popping up here and there and basically mostly delivering backing vocals and important harmony work.
-And it’s a positive thing because his vocals do have hard time matching the other two’s, but also because heaving three singers share the vocal duties equally could very easily result in somewhat of a mess.
+And it’s a positive thing because his vocals do have a hard time matching the other two’s, but also because heaving three singers share the vocal duties equally could very easily result in somewhat of a mess.

 Kike and Deris have split the vocals duties fairly equally and on the songs where they both sing as much, they work well.
 Deris’ vocals are in a good shape these days, but compared with Kiske’s they just can’t match.
 Few singers in the genre can.
 Not only because of his technical abilities, but perhaps even more so because of the unique tone and warmth of his voice.
 All this makes him come across as superior when placed to almost anyone in the genre.